uhub/awesome-chatgpt/README.md

 * [zhudotexe/kani](https://github.com/zhudotexe/kani) - kani (カニ) is a highly hackable microframework for chat-based language models with tool use/function calling.
 (NLP-OSS @ EMNLP 2023)
 * [pacholoamit/chatgpt-prompts](https://github.com/pacholoamit/chatgpt-prompts) - A NodeJS ChatGPT prompts library that contains more than 140+ awesome prompts
 * [AIGCT/EASYChatGPT](https://github.com/AIGCT/EASYChatGPT) - This is an application project of 'chatgpt',only applicable to desktop environment.
-* [TakSec/chatgpt-prompts-bug-bounty](https://github.com/TakSec/chatgpt-prompts-bug-bounty) - ChatGPT Prompts for Bug Bounty & Pentesting
-* [kxxt/chatgpt-action](https://github.com/kxxt/chatgpt-action) - Let ChatGPT review PRs for you
 * [kardolus/chatgpt-cli](https://github.com/kardolus/chatgpt-cli) - ChatGPT CLI is a versatile tool for interacting with LLM models through OpenAI and Azure, as well as models from Perplexity AI and Llama.
 It supports prompts and history tracking for seamless, context-aware interactions.
 With extensive configuration options, it’s designed for both users and developers to create a customized GPT experience.
+* [TakSec/chatgpt-prompts-bug-bounty](https://github.com/TakSec/chatgpt-prompts-bug-bounty) - ChatGPT Prompts for Bug Bounty & Pentesting
+* [kxxt/chatgpt-action](https://github.com/kxxt/chatgpt-action) - Let ChatGPT review PRs for you
 * [GPTGenius/chatgpt-vercel](https://github.com/GPTGenius/chatgpt-vercel) - Create a private chatgpt website via vercel
 * [The-FinAI/PIXIU](https://github.com/The-FinAI/PIXIU) - This repository introduces PIXIU, an open-source resource featuring the first financial large language models (LLMs), instruction tuning data, and evaluation benchmarks to holistically assess financial LLMs.
 Our goal is to continually push forward the open-source development of financial artificial intelligence (AI).
 * [transitive-bullshit/chatgpt-plugin-ts](https://github.com/transitive-bullshit/chatgpt-plugin-ts) - Everything you need to start building ChatGPT Plugins in JS/TS 🔥
 * [uhub/awesome-chatgpt](https://github.com/uhub/awesome-chatgpt) - A curated list of awesome ChatGPT related projects.
+* [voidful/TextRL](https://github.com/voidful/TextRL) - Implementation of ChatGPT RLHF (Reinforcement Learning with Human Feedback) on any generation model in huggingface's transformer (blommz-176B/bloom/gpt/bart/T5/MetaICL)
 * [jeffhj/LM-reasoning](https://github.com/jeffhj/LM-reasoning) - This repository contains a collection of papers and resources on Reasoning in Large Language Models.
-* [voidful/TextRL](https://github.com/voidful/TextRL) - Implementation of ChatGPT RLHF (Reinforcement Learning with Human Feedback) on any generation model in huggingface's transformer (blommz-176B/bloom/gpt/bart/T5/MetaICL)
 * [rnchg/Apt](https://github.com/rnchg/Apt) - AI Productivity Tool - Free and open-source, enhancing user productivity while ensuring privacy and data security.
 It provides efficient and convenient AI solutions, including but not limited to: built-in exclusive ChatGPT, one-click batch intelligent processing of images and videos, and more.
 * [xuhangc/ChatGPT-Academic-Prompt](https://github.com/xuhangc/ChatGPT-Academic-Prompt) - Use ChatGPT for academic writing
 * [showlab/VLog](https://github.com/showlab/VLog) - Transform Video as a Document with ChatGPT, CLIP, BLIP2, GRIT, Whisper, LangChain.
 * [gitbito/CLI](https://github.com/gitbito/CLI) - Bito CLI (Command Line Interface) provides a command line interface to the Bito AI chat functionality.
 Over time, CLI will add more functions and new command options to support complex automation and workflows.
 This is a very early Alpha version.
 We would love to get your feedback on the new features or improvements.
+* [jianzhnie/awesome-instruction-datasets](https://github.com/jianzhnie/awesome-instruction-datasets) - A collection of awesome-prompt-datasets, awesome-instruction-dataset, to train ChatLLM such as chatgpt 收录各种各样的指令数据集, 用于训练  ChatLLM 模型。
 * [j178/leetgo](https://github.com/j178/leetgo) - Best LeetCode friend for geek. :snowboarder:
 * [bytemate/chatapi-single](https://github.com/bytemate/chatapi-single) - Simple and powerful ChatGPT-API-Server
-* [jianzhnie/awesome-instruction-datasets](https://github.com/jianzhnie/awesome-instruction-datasets) - A collection of awesome-prompt-datasets, awesome-instruction-dataset, to train ChatLLM such as chatgpt 收录各种各样的指令数据集, 用于训练  ChatLLM 模型。
 * [Azure/AI-in-a-Box](https://github.com/Azure/AI-in-a-Box) - AI-in-a-Box leverages the expertise of Microsoft across the globe to develop and provide AI and ML solutions to the technical community.
 Our intent is to present a curated collection of solution accelerators that can help engineers establish their AI/ML environments and solutions rapidly and with minimal friction.
 * [bincooo/chatgpt-adapter](https://github.com/bincooo/chatgpt-adapter) - 集成了openai-api、bing、gemini、coze、claude、绘画 多款AI的聊天接口适配到 OpenAI API 标准接口服务端。
+* [chatbookai/ai-to-pptx](https://github.com/chatbookai/ai-to-pptx) - Ai-to-pptx是一个使用AI技术(DeepSeek)制作PPTX的助手，支持在线修改和导出PPTX。 主要功能: 1 使用ChatGPT等大语言模型来生成大纲 2 生成的内容允许用户再次修改 3 生成PPTX的时候可以选择不同的模板 4 支持在线修改PPTX的文字内容，样式，图片等 5 支持导出PPTX，PDF，PNG等多种格式
 * [rnadigital/agentcloud](https://github.com/rnadigital/agentcloud) - Agent Cloud is like having your own GPT builder with a bunch extra goodies.
 The GUI features 1) RAG pipeline which can natively embed 260+ datasources 2) Create Conversational apps (like GPTs) 3) Create Multi Agent process automation apps (crewai) 4) Tools 5) Teams+user permissions.
 Get started fast with Docker and our install.sh
 * [jupediaz/chatgpt-prompt-splitter](https://github.com/jupediaz/chatgpt-prompt-splitter) - ChatGPT PROMPTs Splitter.
 Tool for safely process chunks of up to 15,000 characters per request
 * [flyun/chatAir](https://github.com/flyun/chatAir) - ☁️A native Android app for ChatGPT, Gemini, and Claude ☁️ChatGPT、Gemini 和 Claude 的原生安卓应用程序
 * [dairoot/ChatGPT-Mirror](https://github.com/dairoot/ChatGPT-Mirror) - 🚀 一键部署个人的 ChatGPT 镜像站
-* [chatbookai/ai-to-pptx](https://github.com/chatbookai/ai-to-pptx) - Ai-to-pptx是一个使用AI技术(DeepSeek)制作PPTX的助手，支持在线修改和导出PPTX。 主要功能: 1 使用ChatGPT等大语言模型来生成大纲 2 生成的内容允许用户再次修改 3 生成PPTX的时候可以选择不同的模板 4 支持在线修改PPTX的文字内容，样式，图片等 5 支持导出PPTX，PDF，PNG等多种格式
 * [sunnweiwei/RankGPT](https://github.com/sunnweiwei/RankGPT) - Is ChatGPT Good at Search?
 LLMs as Re-Ranking Agent [EMNLP 2023 Outstanding Paper Award]
 * [lencx/GPTHub](https://github.com/lencx/GPTHub) - 🔍 Discover the Best in Custom GPT at OpenAI's GPT Store – Your Adventure Begins Here!
 * [coderonion/awesome-llm-and-aigc](https://github.com/coderonion/awesome-llm-and-aigc) - 🚀🚀🚀A collection of some awesome public projects about Large Language Model, Vision Foundation Model and AI Generated Content.
+* [V-know/ChatGPT-Telegram-Bot](https://github.com/V-know/ChatGPT-Telegram-Bot) - A Telegram bot with a silky smooth AI experience.
 * [toolkit-ai/toolkit-ai](https://github.com/toolkit-ai/toolkit-ai) - AI-agents that automatically generate and use Langchain Tools and ChatGPT plugins
 * [selefra/selefra](https://github.com/selefra/selefra) - The open-source policy-as-code software that provides analysis for Multi-Cloud and SaaS environments, you can get insight with natural language (powered by OpenAI).
-* [V-know/ChatGPT-Telegram-Bot](https://github.com/V-know/ChatGPT-Telegram-Bot) - A Telegram bot with a silky smooth AI experience.
 * [labteral/chatgpt-python](https://github.com/labteral/chatgpt-python) - Unofficial Python SDK for OpenAI's ChatGPT
+* [ChinaGodMan/UserScripts](https://github.com/ChinaGodMan/UserScripts) - 🐒一些修改自网络的油猴脚本 Some Tampermonkey scripts modified from the internet
+* [EvilPsyCHo/Play-with-LLMs](https://github.com/EvilPsyCHo/Play-with-LLMs) - Tutorial on training, evaluating LLM, as well as utilizing RAG, Agent, Chain to build entertaining applications with LLMs.分享如何训练、评估LLMs，如何基于RAG、Agent、Chain构建有趣的LLMs应用。
 * [MasterYip/ChatPaper2Xmind](https://github.com/MasterYip/ChatPaper2Xmind) - 论文XMind笔记生成工具，将论文pdf通过ChatGPT转换为带有图片和公式的简要XMind笔记，提高论文阅读效率。
-* [EvilPsyCHo/Play-with-LLMs](https://github.com/EvilPsyCHo/Play-with-LLMs) - Tutorial on training, evaluating LLM, as well as utilizing RAG, Agent, Chain to build entertaining applications with LLMs.分享如何训练、评估LLMs，如何基于RAG、Agent、Chain构建有趣的LLMs应用。
 * [continuum-llms/chatgpt-memory](https://github.com/continuum-llms/chatgpt-memory) - Allows to scale the ChatGPT API to multiple simultaneous sessions with infinite contextual and adaptive memory powered by GPT and Redis datastore.
 * [fuzhengwei/chatbot-api](https://github.com/fuzhengwei/chatbot-api) - 《ChatGPT AI 问答助手》 开源免费项目，涵盖爬虫接口、ChatGPT API对接、DDD架构设计、镜像打包、Docker容器部署，小巧精悍，流程全面。对于Java编程伙伴来说，非常具有学习价值。
 * [swuecho/chat](https://github.com/swuecho/chat) - chat web app for teams, sass with user management and ratelimit, support chatgpt(openai & azure), claude, gemini and ollama model